Idhi Katha Kadhu

-Idi Katha Kaadu is a 1979 Indian Telugu-language drama film directed by K. Balachander, starring Jayasudha, Kamal Haasan, Chiranjeevi, Sarath Babu and, Saritha.
+Idhi Katha Kadhu is a 1979 Indian Telugu-language drama film directed by K. Balachander, starring Jayasudha, Kamal Haasan, Chiranjeevi, Sarath Babu and, Saritha.
 It is a remake of Balachander's own Tamil film Avargal (1977).
 Jayasudha reprised the role of Sujatha in the original.
 Kamal Haasan starred in the same role in both versions.
 This film also had Chiranjeevi as the villainous husband of Jayasudha (Rajinikanth starred as the husband in the Tamil version).
 The film was shot in black and white.
 Jayasudha won the Nandi Award for Best Actress.